ad-jrn/OCP-Workshop-Guide/README.md

 ![Load Testing](https://user-images.githubusercontent.com/81570140/182687368-5712c85a-2292-4500-a07c-ee7a39150d8a.png)

-11. After testing, return back in around ~15 minutes to see these pods scaled back down.
+11. After testing, return back in around ~15 minutes to confirm that these pods are scaled back down.

 ## Monitoring Dashboard